aclemons/emailrelay/doc/reference.rst

 *   --pid-file \<path\> (-i)

     Causes the process-id to be written into the specified file when the program starts up, typically after it has become a background daemon.
+The immediate parent directory is created if necessary.

 *   --user \<username\> (-u)